 But it is still an excuse.

-Once you know that you are the one creating your own misery, everything else between that knowledge and making the choice to like yourself as a work in progress (in every way) is living in the excuses.
+Once you know that you are the one creating your own misery, making the choice to like yourself as a work in progress (in every way) the only way forward.

 And as long as you are using excuses, too afraid to jump in and actually act on this self-love ‘thing’ instead of just thinking about it, you’re going to stay stuck where you are: Imperfect, messy, human, and mortified about it.